 - Assortment Sandpaper; 120 grit A-95532/180 grit A-95548

 5. Black & Decker BDCDMT1206KITC Matrix 6-Tool Combo Kit with BDCMTSB Matrix Wide-Mouth Storage Bag and BDCMTTS Matrix Trim Saw Attachment

-The Black and Decker Matrix 6-tool Combo is a good choice for builders looking for a little of everything.
+The Black and Decker Matrix 6-tool Combo is a good choice for DIYer's looking for a little of everything.
 It comes with 6 saw attachments and a carrying bag.
-A quick connect system lets the user change the attachment with ease and speed.
-A 20-volt motor is the power behind the hand on this unit.
+A quick-connect system lets the user change the attachment with ease and speed.
+The 20-volt motor is the power behind the hand on this unit.
 A powerful Li-ion battery holds a charge for up to 18 months—or so they claim.

 The Matrix by Black and Decker offers many features that are the best for amateur craftsmen.
 The unit includes attachments, which enable the ability to cut drywall, metal, wood, plastic, composite, and many other materials not listed.
 The best thing about a large kit is the benefit of versatility.

 From start to finish, this combo kit will get you through the tough stuff.
 It is best for projects that require a multitude of cutting implements and sanding ability.
 Black and Decker is a household name of high quality and will only improve this name in the future.
 The Matrix offers the benefit of being made by one of the best oscillating tool suppliers in the market and gets the medal for best oscillating saw set under $300.